monocongo/segment_deeplab/README.md

 3. Install additional libraries we'll use in our project (assumes that `conda-forge` is the primary channel):
     ```bash
-    $ for pkg in opencv imutils imgaug tensorflow-gpu
+    $ for pkg in opencv imutils tensorflow-gpu
     > do
     > conda install $pkg --yes
     > done